assertible/deployments/README.md

-If you deploy a website or API from Travis-CI (especially if you're using the `deploy` or `after_success` steps), then it will be easy to trigger a deployment even for running your Assertible tests.
-The sections below describe the two most common use-cases:
+If you deploy a website or API from Travis-CI (especially if you're using the `deploy` or `after_success` steps), then it will be easy to trigger a deployment event to run your Assertible tests.
+The sections below describe the most common use-cases:

 **Sections**